Mac Tonight

 D

 Mac Tonight?
 I certainly remember Ronald McDonald from my youth...but this other individual, this man in black with a wan, moon-shaped head always seemed more phantom than mascot.
-He existed only at the edge of my consciousness, at the very periphery of my earliest memories.
-Had he been real or, like his crescent head suggested, just a surreal dream of cool kitsch and trippy, early morning mirage--the scraps of a fathomless and eerie nighttime journey burned before dawn’s coming rays?
+He existed only at the fringe of my consciousness, at the very periphery of my earliest memories.
+Had he actually existed as his unforgettable crescent head seemed to suggest?
+Or had he been merely a surreal dream of cool kitsch and trippy, early morning mirage--the scraps of an eerie nighttime journey burned before the dawn’s coming brawn?

-Years later, thanks largely to the Internet’s bottomless trenches, I confirmed that this grinning pianist not only existed, but had actually been incredibly popular—a star in his own right.
-Unlike the clown, Mac Tonight was designed to appeal to an older, nighttime audience--those who'd be watching Johnny Carson or Nick-at-Nite or the eleven o'clock news.
-His heyday was relatively short, persisting from 1986 through the early '90s, but his star was tremendously bright for the flicker it lasted.
+Years later, thanks largely to the Internet’s bottomless trenches, I confirmed that this grinning pianist was not only real, but had actually been incredibly popular—more than a moon, he'd been a star in his own right.
+Unlike his clownish counterpart, Mac Tonight was designed to appeal to an older, nighttime audience--those who'd be watching Johnny Carson or Nick-at-Nite or the eleven o'clock news.
+His heyday was relatively short, persisting from 1986 through the early 1990s, but his star was tremendously bright for the flicker it lasted.
 Most mascots bear a childish air, but Mac was suave, debonair, and packed a charm that gave the garish McDonald's brand a crinkle of sophistication.
 His was a cool midnight blue versus the company’s usual blinding orange and fallow yellow.
 He was the night versus Ronald's gaping day.
 A yin to the other's yang.

 Defunctland has a great expose on Mac Tonight right here.